eashwar/eash.dev/README.md

 # eashwar.github.io
-A personal website, featuring a blog.
+This is a personal website, featuring a blog.

 * The blog is built on [`mathjax`](https://www.mathjax.org/),